NFL Key Numbers

 We once read a study that showed that:

-As we stated earlier in the article, once you are familiar with key numbers, you can use them to your advantage in helping you pick or pass on a game because you can literally kind of see which way the book wants the public to bet.
-We all know that the book wins long term so there’s nothing wrong with being on the same side as them!
+As we stated earlier in the article, once you’re familiar with key numbers, you can use them to your advantage in helping you pick or pass on a game because you can literally see which way the book wants the public to bet.
+We all know that the book wins long term, so there’s nothing wrong with being on the same side as them!

-This means that you as a rule of thumb (this does NOT apply to all spreads, just most!) you should avoid laying -2.5, -6.5, -9.5 and -3.5.
+This means that you as a rule of thumb (this does NOT apply to all spreads, just most!) should avoid laying -2.5, -6.5, -9.5 and -3.5.
 These numbers are inviting you to bet on spreads that appear to be allowing you to win on key numbers.
-The book isn’t this stupid.
-Their offering easy cheesey lines because they believe just the opposite is going to happen.
+The book isn’t in this to pay you money.
+They’re offering easy, cheesy lines because they believe just the opposite is going to happen.

-Furthermore, you want to avoid wagering on lines such as +3.5, +7.5, +10.5 and +4.5 because this is a just the opposite of the inviting favorites.
-Their inviting underdogs!
+Furthermore, you want to avoid wagering on lines such as +3.5, +7.5, +10.5 and +4.5 because this is just the opposite of the inviting favorites.
+They’re inviting you to make picks on underdogs!
 The book isn’t going to put out an opening line and let you land on a key number so easily.
-Do you really think their going to let you put the odds in your favor?
+Do you really think they’re going to let you put the odds in your favor?
 No way.
-Steer clear of these opening lines unless you have good solid reasoning for fading them which does happen, but not often.
+Steer clear of these opening lines unless you have sound/solid reasoning for fading them which does happen, but not often.

 If you take heed to this article, you have just increased your NFL winning percentage by 3% or more.
 Believe it!